 Long-Term Gland Health Concerns Caused by Bulimia

-It is important to understand that sialadenosis, or swelling of the parotid glands, is not the same thing as parotitis, which is inflammation of the parotid glands.
+It is important to understand that sialadenosis, or swelling of the parotid glands, is not the same as parotitis, which is inflammation of the parotid glands.
 Bulimia does not cause the glands to become inflamed, even though they appear swollen.

-Instead, the behaviors associated with BN cause these glands to become hypertrophic or larger.
+Instead, the behaviors associated with BN cause these glands to become hypertrophic, or larger.
 But this can lead to further issues.

-Swollen parotid glands can make talking, chewing, and swallowing difficult or painful.
-It can further exasperate nutritional concerns and contribute to body dysmorphic tendencies in cases where swollen glands lead to puffy-looking cheeks.
+Enlarged salivary glands can make talking, chewing, and swallowing difficult or painful.
+It can further exacerbate nutritional concerns and contribute to body dysmorphic tendencies in cases where swollen glands lead to puffy-looking cheeks.
+Chronic sialadenitis can also alter how the salivary glands naturally drain, increasing the risk of an infection.3

-Treatment for Swollen Glands Caused by Bulimia
+Treatment for Salivary Gland Enlargement Caused by Bulimia

 Hydration, warm compresses, massage, and some over-the-counter pain relievers may help someone manage the discomfort of the condition, as well as help encourage swelling to go down.